hazzik/hazzik.github.io/_posts/2014-06-26-drop-down-lists-solved.md

 }
 ```

-Pros over the previous solution
+###Pros over the previous solution

-1. We do not have code duplication of selection list filling logic
+1. No code duplication for select list options retrieval logic

-Cons
+###Cons

-1. The dynamic or magic-strings* are used, which complicates refactoring and code modification
+1. Using of the dynamics or magic-strings*, which complicates refactoring and code modification
-2. You need to have an editor template for every field
+2. Custom editor template per field
+3. Application specific logic in the filter, which smells

-### Imporved solution with ViewBag / ViewData + [MvcExtnsions](http://mvcextensions.github.io)
+## Imporved solution with ViewBag / ViewData + [MvcExtnsions](http://mvcextensions.github.io)

 MvcExtensions have beautiful [methdos to work with drop down lists](http://github.com/MvcExtensions/Core/blob/master/src/MvcExtensions/ModelMetadata/HtmlSelectModelMetadataItemBuilderExtensions.cs): AsDropDownList / AsListBox (the first one for drop down list and the second one for multi-select lists).
 These are extension methods for model metadata builder.
 These methods set the template and allow to pass the ViewData's field name which stores the selection list to the View.
 So we are solving the need of having an template per field.

-###The model
+####The model

 ```csharp
 public class Movie {